widdowquinn/github-best-practice/README.md

 alias.hist = log --graph --pretty=format:'%h %ad | %s%d [%an]' --date=short
 ```

+## Useful hints

+### Oh no!
+I've deleted a bunch of files, but without using `git rm`!
+How do I avoid typing all those filenames in?

+* Use `git add -u` - this will recognise absent files as having been deleted, and add this to your staging area

 ## Useful quotes

 > I have certain mantras that I use to guide my programming.
 They generally revolve around this theme: "Thinking is hard, and I'm not very good at it; every block of code should be simple and obvious, because if it makes me think, I'll probably screw it up and break something." - [Remy Porter](http://thedailywtf.com/articles/the-refactoring)